genhub-bio/genhub-bio.github.io/_posts/2025-10-15-a-first-look-at-gen.markdown

 {% endhighlight %}

 We can also propagate annotations to descendant samples and check the coordinates.
-For example, if we have a reference GFF file where _lacZ_ is annotated in the coordinates of the reference genome sequence.
+For example, suppose we have a reference GFF file where _lacZ_ is annotated in the coordinates of the reference genome sequence.
 We can propagate this GFF file to our edited sequence and then 'grep' (search) for _lacZ_ in the result as a way to check the deletion happened (the coordinate range should be